 The Working Group was charged with considering actions to improve coordination of regulations and policies with respect to research involving laboratory animals.
-The Working Group identified several opportunities to improve coordination based on review of reports and surveys, comments during listening sessions and meetings with stakeholders, and review of the responses to the RFI.
+The Working Group identified several opportunities to improve coordination based on review of reports and surveys, comments during listening sessions and meetings with stakeholders, and responses to the RFI.
+The Working Group recommended, and the agencies have decided, as follows: